-Mini Cooper S owners have reported 22 problems related to engine oil leaking (under the engine and engine cooling category).
+Mini Cooper S owners have reported 34 problems related to engine oil leaking (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Mini Cooper S based on all problems reported for the Cooper S.

 As I was driving the car, the hood in the front started to release smoke.
 There was also a smoking smell.
 This continued throughout the ride.
 Brought the car to a mechanic who indicates that the car is leaking oil onto the engine, making it extremely dangerous to drive as it can cause a fire.
 This problem continues to exist after I replace the oil pipe.